-- (2) The candidate shall give in writing two months notice of intention to submit the thesis. - (3) The thesis shall present an account of the candidate's own research.
-In special cases work done conjointly with other persons may be accepted, provided the committee is satisfied about the extent of the candidate's part in the joint research. - (4) The candidate may also submit any work previously published whether or not such work is related to the thesis. - (5) Three copies of the thesis shall be presented in a form which complies with the requirements of the University for the preparation and submission of higher degree thesis. - (6) It shall be understood that the University retains the three copies of the thesis submitted for examination is free to allow the thesis to be consulted or borrowed.
-Subject to the provisions of the Copyright Act, 1968, the University may issue the thesis in whole or in part, in photostat or microfilm or other copying medium. - 5.
-(1) There shall be not fewer than two examiners of the thesis, appointed by the Academic Board on the recommendation of the Committee, at least one of whom shall be external to the University unless the Committee is satisfied that this in not practicable. - (2) At the conclusion of the examination each examiner shall submit to the Committee a concise report on the merits of the thesis and shall recommend to the Committee that: - (a) the candidate be awarded the degree without further examination; or - (b) the candidate be awarded the degree without further examination subject to minor corrections as listed being made to the satisfaction of the head of the school; or - (c) the candidate be awarded the degree subject to a further examination on questions posed in the report, performance in this further examination being to the satisfaction of the Committee; or - (d) the candidate be not awarded the degree but be permitted to resubmit the thesis in a revised form after a further period of study and/or research; or - (e) the candidate be not awarded the degree and be not permitted to resubmit the thesis. - (3) If the performance at the further examination recommended under (2)(c) above is not to the satisfaction of the Committee, the Committee may permit the candidate to re-present the same thesis and submit to a further oral, practical or written examination within a period specified by it but not exceeding eighteen months. - (4) The Committee shall, after consideration of the examiners' reports and the reports of any oral or written or practical examination, recommend whether or not the candidate may be awarded the degree.
-If it is decided that the candidate be not awarded the degree the Committee shall determine whether or not the candidate may resubmit the thesis after a further period of study and/or research. - 6.
-A candidate shall pay such fees as may be determined from time to time by the Council.

-- 1. The degree of Master of Construction Management by formal course work may be awarded by the Council to a candidate who has satisfactorily completed a programme of advanced study. - 2.
-(1) A candidate for the degrees shall have been awarded an appropriate degree of Bachelor from the University of New South Wales or a qualification considered equivalent from another university or tertiary institution at a level acceptable to the Higher Degree Committee of the Faculty of Architecture (hereinafter referred to as the Committee). - (2) In exceptional cases of an applicant who submits evidence of such other academic and professional qualifications as may be approved by the Committee may be permitted to enrol for the degree. - (3) If the Committee is not satisfied with the qualifications submitted by an applicant the Committee may require the applicant to undergo such assessment or carry out such work as it may prescribe, before permitting enrolment. - 3.
-(1) An application to enrol as a candidate for the degree shall be made on the prescribed form which shall be lodged with the Registrar at least two calendar months before the commencement of the session in which enrolment is to begin. - (2) An approved candidate shall be enrolled in full-time attendance at the University.

-Master of Construction Management (MConstMgt)

-- (3) A candidate for the degree shall be required to undertake formal subjects, industry training, prepare a report to be assessed by two internal examiners and pass such assessment as prescribed. - (4) The progress of a candidate shall be reviewed at least once annually by the Committee and as a result of its review the committee may cancel enrolment or take such other action as it considers appropriate. - (5) No candidate shall be awarded the degree until the lapse of two academic sessions from the date of enrolment.
+(2) The candidate shall give in writing two months notice of intention to submit the thesis.

+(3) The thesis shall present an account of the candidate's own research.
+In special cases work done conjointly with other persons may be accepted, provided the committee is satisfied about the extent of the candidate's part in the joint research.

+(4) The candidate may also submit any work previously published whether or not such work is related to the thesis.

+(5) Three copies of the thesis shall be presented in a form which complies with the requirements of the University for the preparation and submission of higher degree thesis.

+(6) It shall be understood that the University retains the three copies of the thesis submitted for examination is free to allow the thesis to be consulted or borrowed.
+Subject to the provisions of the Copyright Act, 1968, the University may issue the thesis in whole or in part, in photostat or microfilm or other copying medium.

+5. (1) There shall be not fewer than two examiners of the thesis, appointed by the Committee, at least one of whom shall be external to the University unless the Committee is satisfied that this in not practicable.

+(2) At the conclusion of the examination each examiner shall submit to the Committee a concise report on the merits of the thesis and shall recommend to the Committee that:

+(a) the candidate be awarded the degree without further examination; or

+(b) the candidate be awarded the degree without further examination subject to minor corrections as listed being made to the satisfaction of the head of the school; or

+(c) the candidate be awarded the degree subject to a further examination on questions posed in the report, performance in this further examination being to the satisfaction of the Committee; or

+(d) the candidate be not awarded the degree but be permitted to resubmit the thesis in a revised form after a further period of study and/or research; or

+(e) the candidate be not awarded the degree and be not permitted to resubmit the thesis.

+(3) If the performance at the further examination recommended under (2)(c) above is not to the satisfaction of the Committee, the Committee may permit the candidate to re-present the same thesis and submit to a further oral, practical or written examination within a period specified by it but not exceeding eighteen months.

+(4) The Committee shall, after consideration of the examiners' reports and the reports of any oral or written or practical examination, recommend whether or not the candidate may be awarded the degree.
+If it is decided that the candidate be not awarded the degree the Committee shall determine whether or not the candidate may resubmit the thesis after a further period of study and/or research.

-4. A candidate shall pay such fees as may be determined from time to time by the Council.
+6. A candidate shall pay such fees as may be determined from time to time by the Council.